TobiasHerlitz/bin-packing/README.md

 ### Import order
 [eslint-plugin-import-order](https://github.com/import-js/eslint-plugin-import/issues/2948) seems to be in a bit of a state and doesn't support eslint v9 yet.
 Thats why I use [eslint-plugin-simple-sort](https://github.com/lydell/eslint-plugin-simple-import-sort)

+### Tests
+Test file are co-located with the files that are tested